-- A. Attend one of the fall semester Applied Practice Experience information sessions.

-- B. Complete the student request form to identify desired semester(s) for APEx and articulate public health interests, career goals, and potential field organizations.

-- C. Research potential field organizations and discuss with the APEx coordinator as needed.

-- D. Apply and interview with field organization(s), and communicate any organization requirements (i.e., MOU, liability insurance) to the APEx coordinator at least 4 months prior to the desired start date.

-- E. Attend an APEx planning session on Zoom at the end of the semester before starting the APEx.

-- F. Complete learning agreement with preceptor and communicate any agreement changes during the APEx to the APEx coordinator.

-- G. Complete and turn in assignments for PUBH 587 throughout the semester and make revisions in a timely manner if requested by the APEx coordinator.
-This includes the following:

-- a.
-APEx products

-- b.
-Weekly time log

-- c.
-APEx journals

-- d.
-Midpoint and final evaluation

-- e.
-Final report

-- f.
-Oral presentation slides

-- g.
-APEx in action

-- h.
-Evaluation of the APEx
+- A. Attend one of the Applied Practice Experience information sessions. - B. Complete the student request form to identify desired semester(s) for APEx and articulate public health interests, career goals, and potential field organizations. - C. Research potential field organizations and discuss with the APEx coordinator as needed. - D. Apply and interview with field organization(s), and communicate any organization requirements (i.e., MOU, liability insurance) to the APEx coordinator at least 4 months prior to the desired start date. - E. Attend an APEx planning session on Zoom at the end of the semester before starting the APEx. - F. Complete learning agreement with preceptor and communicate any agreement changes during the APEx to the APEx coordinator. - G. Complete and turn in assignments for PUBH 587 throughout the semester and make revisions in a timely manner if requested by the APEx coordinator.
+This includes the following: - a.
+Weekly time log - b.
+APEx journals - c.
+Final report - d.
+Poster - e.
+Evaluation of the APEx - f.
+MPH exit survey - g.
+Self-assessment of competencies - H. Work with preceptor and the APEx coordinator as needed to resolve any issues or barriers to achieving the competencies for the APEx.

-- i.
-MPH exit survey - j.
-Self-assessment of competencies - H. Work with preceptor and the APEx coordinator as needed to resolve any issues or barriers to achieving the competencies and objectives for the APEx. - I. Send a thank you note or email to preceptor at the end of the APEx to thank them for their time and effort. - J. Deliver oral presentation to Department of Public Health faculty, staff, students, and preceptor (if available) at the end of the semester.
+- I. Send a thank you note or email to preceptor at the end of the APEx to thank them for their time and effort. - J. Record a poster presentation video for the APEx coordinator, faculty advisor, and preceptor at the end of the semester.